-Day four of our Roman Holiday was for discovering the Eternal CIty by visiting Rome’s piazzas.
-Therefore, we started our morning away from the centre of the Italian capital city.
-We took the subway to Piazza del Popolo, where we wanted to enjoy our breakfast while admiring the twin basilicas and doing some people watching.
+Day four of our Rome Holiday was for discovering the Eternal City by visiting Rome’s piazzas.
+Therefore, we started our morning away from the center of the Italian Capital.
+We took the subway to Piazza del Popolo, where

 Having breakfast in Piazza del Popolo was kind of a bad decision.
 We left the terrace of Canova starving: we waited a long time, yet nobody came to take our order.
 So we went across the piazza, to Rosati.
 Here, we managed to eat.
 But we spent 30 euros on a small breakfast.
 At the place we went the days before, breakfast went up to around 8 euros, coffees included.